markmisener/udacity-intro-to-ios-app-development/readme.md

 Landing a job as an iOS Developer requires more than technical skills; it requires creativity and innovation.
 Drawing on everything you’ve learned so far in the Nanodegree, you'll now dream up, design, and code your own custom app.

 ### SupplementalApps
-These are additional apps built during the course of the above classes.
+These are additional projects created (or built upon the existing work of others) during the course of the above classes.
+These projects helped to reinforce key concepts learned during the program.